 Future of Video-Based Learning

 Video-based learning will have more consumers in the future, which is due to its ease of usability and application in a wide gamut of industries.
-It is not only useful for learning, it also serves various corporate training and learning needs.
+It is not only useful for learning but also serves various corporate training and learning needs.
 Additionally, with technology and resources gradually becoming available to all, creating educational videos will be much easier in the future.
-As a result, it has great potential to play a prominent part in the future of e-learning.
+As a result, it has great potential to play a prominent part in the future of eLearning.